personal finance | august 23, 2022

 Capital gains from sales of securities held by the fund for one year or less are considered short-term gains and are taxed at the same rates applied to ordinary income.
 Gains on sales of securities held for more than one year are taxed at the lower capital gains rates.

 Keep in mind that funds may hold securities for several years, and any appreciation in the value of the shares during that time is not distributed as taxable capital gains until after they are sold.
-Fund managers may sell holdings—and thereby realize gains—for a variety of reasons, such as concerns about earnings growth (or if a stock has become fully valued in the manager’s opinion) or to reinvest the proceeds in a more attractive opportunity.
+Fund managers may sell holdings—and thereby realize gains or losses—for a variety of reasons, such as concerns about earnings growth (or if a stock has become fully valued in the manager’s opinion) or to reinvest the proceeds in a more attractive opportunity.
 Corporate mergers and acquisitions also may result in a taxable sale of shares in the company being acquired.

 Taxable gains in a fund potentially could be offset by realized losses on sales of other investments in an investor’s portfolio.